China confident it can clinch U.S. trade pact, Trump demands 'real deal'

 The White House says China had committed to start buying more American products and lifting tariff and non-tariff barriers immediately, while beginning talks on structural changes with respect to forced technology transfers and intellectual property protection.

 Sources told Reuters that Chinese oil trader Unipec plans to resume buying U.S. crude by March after the Xi-Trump deal reduced the risk of tariffs on those imports.
-China’s crude oil imports from the U.S. had ground had to a halt.
+China’s crude oil imports from the U.S. had ground to a halt.

 Global financial markets tumbled on Tuesday as doubts over what could realistically be accomplished in the tight negotiating window added to concerns about fading global growth.[MKTS/GLOB]

-The benchmark Shanghai stock index .SSEC slipped 0.2 percent by midday on Wednesday.
+The benchmark Shanghai stock index .SSEC closed down 0.6 percent on Wednesday.

 “Despite a temporary de-escalation of hostilities following the G-20 summit, the relationship between the U.S. and China will remain contentious,” Moody’s Investors Service in a report.